CUAutoDrone/cuautodrone.github.io/README.md

 │   │   │   ├── subsection4.1.md    <- These are the subsection source files,
 │   │   │   ├── subsection4.2.md    <- they will be viewed in the drop down menu for section4
 ```
-The categories are the bolded header, they have no associated pages.
+The categories are the bolded header and have no associated pages.
 Sections and subsections are displayed below and represent viewable pages.
 The order of the categories, sections and subsections is alphbetical.
 The best way to influence the order is by prepending the order as a number followed by a tilda **~**.
 See the **Name Changes** section for a full list of the changes that are made to folder/file names.
 To make a section with no subsections, add the markdown file directly in it's category directory (like section2 or section3).
 If a section has subsections, it must have a markdown file in its directory, the markdown file name must be the same (after changes) as the section folder name.
 I suggest adding **0~** before the section name.

 The reason for the annoying middle-man step of having a Python file generate the JSON is that (as far as I can tell) vanilla Javascript cannot read a local file structure.
 The only ways around this are
 - Have the user select the folder, which obviously doesn't work for generating the navbar automatically.